kkots/ggxrd_freecam/README.md

 ### Non-transparent screenshotting

-To take regular, non-transparency-enabled screenshots you can set the `dontUseScreenshotTransparency` setting to `true` in the `.ini` file (which must be placed into the game's folder).
+To take regular, non-transparency-enabled screenshots you can set the `dontUseScreenshotTransparency` setting to `true` in the `.ini` file (which must be placed into the game's folder.
+If it's not present there, it will be read from the folder where the mod's DLL was when you injected it).

 ### Converting PNGs into WEBP animation with transparency with ffmpeg